*Updated August 2021*

 But. . .a word of caution!
 Remember that what you do once may become an expectation for years to come.
 You also might want to think about if you make the Christmas program or Halloween parade at one school and not another, you may find yourself in a bit of trouble.
 So, make it clear that you are not playing favorites, but that every event may not fit into your schedule.

-I try to get to as many things as possible to support all my Littles, but sometimes it’s a bit of a challenge as they go to four different schools!
+I try to get to as many things as possible to support all my Littles, but sometimes it’s a bit of a challenge as they go to five different schools!